ColoradoSchoolOfMines/centralservices/docs/conceptual/application-interface.rst

 Application Interface
 =====================

-Applications may wish to utilize data stored in Central Services.
-Such applications can do so using the Central Services Application API.
+Central Services provides an API for application developers to utilize data stored in Central Services.
+This API is called the **Central Services Application API**.

+Some examples of applications which might want to access data in Central Services are:

+- **Club Websites:** a club might want to use Central Services to get information about the users of the club website.

 The Application API has three tiers:

 1. **Public:** provides access to all public information.
 This should be sufficient for most applications.
-2. **Privileged:** provides the ability to access access to private information with express, granular permission of the user.
+2. **Privileged:** provides the ability to access private information with express, granular permission of the user.
 This should be sufficient for applications which may need private user data.
 3. **Trusted:** provides access to all public and private information without needing express per-user permission grants.
 This should be used to create